-The divine hand of God, manifested through numbers, is sometimes obscured in Scripture because of man.
+The divine hand of God, manifested through numbers, is sometimes obscured in the Bible because of man.
 For example, almost all modern Biblical translations list 39 books in the Old Testament.
-The originally inspired count of books, however, finalized (canonized) by Ezra the prophet is 22.
+The originally inspired number of books, however, finalized (canonized) by Ezra the prophet is 22.
 Twenty-two corresponds to the 22 letters of the Hebrew alphabet that are used to create the Old Testament's words.

 God's word is called a lamp (Psalms 119:105, Proverbs 6:22) and is the light by which we are to live.
 The word light occurs 264 times in the King James Version translation.
 When twelve (symbolizing divine authority) is divided into 264, we come up with 22, meaning God's inspired word is the light of Israel and the world.
 Scripture, as a whole, was originally divided into seven (7) major divisions.
 The total books in the original compilation were forty-nine (49), or 7 times 7.
 Seven is the only one of many numbers found in God's word that symbolizes spiritual perfection.

 There are twenty-eight writers of the Old Testament, which is 4 times 7.
 There are eight writers of the New Testament, which is 2 to the third power.
 Together, we have a total number of 36 writers (6 times 6).
 Of the 21 Epistles of the New Testament, 14 of them, which is 2 times 7, are by the apostle Paul.

 There are four numbers deemed perfect.
 They are three (symbolizing divine perfection), seven (symbolizing spiritual perfection), ten (symbolizing numeric perfection), and twelve (representing a perfection of government).
 The product of these numbers form a chronological perfection, 3 x 7 x 10 x 12 = 2,520.
 This total represents both the times of Israel's punishment and the Gentile dominion over Jerusalem.